APickledWalrus/.github/SECURITY.md

 Typically, only the latest version of a project is supported.
 However, some projects may have different policies.
-Please review the project repository for specific details on supported versions.
+Please review the project's repository for specific details on supported versions.